api3dao/vitepress-docs/docs/explore/introduction/API3 Intro.md

 API3’s Airnode has been designed so API providers can easily run their own oracle nodes.
 It is an open source tool that allows them to provide their data on-chain, without an intermediary, to any decentralized app (dApp) interested in their services.

 Through simplfying how an API provider can monetize their data within Web3, hundreds of Airnodes have been deployed.
-Once an API has had Airnode deployed, commonly used protocols to serve this data on-chain include the Request-Response or Publish-Subscribe protocols.
-These protocols are selected depending on the data type being served on-chain and the decentralized applications use case.
+Once an API has had Airnode deployed protocols serve this data on-chain.
+These include the Request-Response or Publish-Subscribe protocols and depend on the data type and the decentralized applications (dApp) use case.

-To ensure API3 provided developers with an easy way to access off-chain resources from within their smart contract, Airnode also has range of advanced features built into it.
+To ensure API3 provided developers with an easy way to access off-chain resources from within their smart contract, Airnode also has range of common features built into it.
 These include functions such as pre & post processing or autentication, to name a few.

 ::: Learn
 Learn more about how Airnode works, [https://vitepress-docs.web.app/explore/airnode/what-is-airnode.html]